SanderMiller/CompRobo2020Swarms/index.md

 ### Separation
 The first rule of Boids algorithm says that **agents too close together will turn away from each other** to spread out.

+Our separation radius is defined as a percentage of the visibility radius.
+Any agents within this radius are considered too close.
+In order to maintain spacing the separation function provides the heading

 <p align="center">
   <img src="Images/SeparationDiagramCropped.jpg" />
 </p>

 ### Alignment
 The second rule of Boids algorithm is that **agents within a flock should turn towards the average heading** of the flock.